Maximizing Communication Efficiency for Large-scale Training via 0/1 Adam

 cuda_aware is used for MPI-based implementation to indicate that the underlying MPI library supports CUDA-Aware communication.
 This feature is only supported on systems with InfiniBand interconnect and a CUDA-Aware MPI library like MVAPICH2-GDR or OpenMPI built with CUDA-Aware support.
 Setting cuda_aware to False will allow training on Ethernet based systems.
 However, the communication will happen using sender as well as receiver side memory copies between CPU and GPU buffers before and after communication.

 comm_backend_name is used to indicate which backend implementation to use.
-You can choose between NCCL and MPI-based implementations by setting comm_backend_name to “nccl” or “mpi”.
+You can choose between NCCL, MPI-based and compressed implementations by setting comm_backend_name to “nccl”, “mpi” or “compressed”.
 When using NCCL-based implementation, there is no need to set cuda_aware.

 1.4.1 Momentum masks for parameters with constant zero gradients